bouncepaw/agidel/doc/What_is_Agidel.md

   facilities that get source code on input and output modified code to the next syntrans.
 Each syntrans is meant to do one thing.
 For
   example:
-  - `discomment` strips all comment from source code and outputs comment-less code.
+  - `discomment` strips all comments from source code and outputs comment-less code.
   - `disbrace` extends S-expression syntax with support for braces.
   - etc.

   After syntax transformation, transpiler ends up with valid Scheme code that uses functions from…
 - Plugins.
 These are Scheme modules that provide functions for final